openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 developed body of standards and best practices among diverse communities of modeling scientists.
 It also provides informational, data, and technological resources to facilitate the implementation of common standards and best practices among the scientific communities it serves.
+We seek to promote a diverse, equitable and inclusive modeling science community as expressly articulated in our values statement

 The OMF supports the work of all modeling scientists endeavoring to advance the understanding of diverse dimensions of our complexly